apache/mxnet/docs/tutorials/python/symbol.md

 The coarse-grained operators are equivalent to CXXNet layers, which are extremely efficient.
 We also provide fine-grained operators for more flexible composition.
-Because we are also performing more in-place memory allocation, MXNet can be more memory efficient than CXXNet, and achieves the same runtime, with greater flexibility.
+Because we are also performing more in-place memory allocation, MXNet can be more memory-efficient than CXXNet, and achieves the same runtime, with greater flexibility.

 ## Next Steps